jacksleight/statamic-focal-link/README.md

 ## Licencing

-Statamic Memberbox is not free software.
-You will need to purchase a license via the [Statamic Marketplace](https://statamic.com/addons/jacksleight/memberbox) to use it in production.
+Statamic Focal Link is not free software.
+You will need to purchase a license via the [Statamic Marketplace](https://statamic.com/addons/jacksleight/focal-link) to use it in production.

 <!-- /statamic:hide -->